Luciano Pavarotti, Jascha Heifetz, Dietrich Fischer-Dieskau

 What do you love about the saxophone:

-It can be played with such emotional intensity yet subtletly, sing like a voice, and effortlessly project in the largest of halls.
+It can be played with such emotional intensity yet subtletly and sing like a voice.
 It’s capable of an incredible beauty.
 It also has a mainstream appeal that makes it perfect for reaching new and broader audiences.

 - The first recital he ever performed took place at Carnegie Hall.